cfrydenlund01/earCrawler/README.md

    py -m venv .venv
    .\.venv\Scripts\Activate.ps1
    ```
    When the prompt shows `(.venv)` you will be installing into the isolated environment.
-If you later see `Defaulting to user installation because normal site-packages is not writeable`, the environment is not active—re-run the `Activate.ps1` step.
+If you later see `Defaulting to user installation because normal site-packages is not writeable`, the environment is not active-re-run the `Activate.ps1` step.

+   > Tip: Once the virtual environment is active, you can swap `py -m ...` for `python -m ...` to force the venv interpreter.
+The examples below continue to show the `py` launcher for brevity—use whichever matches your setup.

 3. **Install Python dependencies**
    ```powershell